jefponte/hello-socket/README.md

-# ola_socket
+# hello-socket
-Example of socket connections between many program languages.
+It's a example of socket connection with many languages.